AB30001/fullstack-nextjs-golobe-travel-agency/replit.md

 - Next.js 14 with App Router for server-side rendering and static generation
 - React 18 with Server Components for optimal performance
 - Client-side state for filters and search
-- No authentication or user-specific state management
+- Minimal Redux for app state management

 **UI Component System**
 - Radix UI primitives for accessible components